OpenVoxelStudios/CloudVoxel/README.md

 - clientconfig.ts: All the configuration that will be used client side
 - config.ts: The server side configuration
 - .env.production: All the credentials and keys
+- .env.development: (optional) You can also setup this file to use it when running in dev mode
 ```

 Now that you have your config, you can init the database with one of these commands: